 If you are flipped up, make a mental note that the other person is trying to show that they are in charge.
-Similarly, never offer your hand with your wrist facing upward because it shows that you feel weak.
+Similarly, never offer your hand with your wrist facing upward, because it shows that you feel you are weak.

 #2 Make direct eye contact

-Though this isn’t directly part of the handshake, it has a huge impact on its success because adding eye contact triggers the release of oxytocin with both the touch contact and mutual gazing.
+Though this isn’t directly part of the handshake, it has a huge impact on its success.
+Adding eye contact triggers the release of oxytocin with both the contact and mutual gazing.
 When you make eye contact with someone, you’re literally saying,”I want to connect with you.”
-Doing this in the first few moments of meeting someone is more important than anything you could ever say in your elevator pitch.
-It may sound extreme, but when people don’t make eye contact with us when we first meet them, it’s a red flag for our brains that makes us subconsciously suspect that they are hiding something from us.
+Doing this in the first few moments of meeting someone is more important than anything you ever could say in your elevator pitch.
+It may sound extreme, but when people don’t make eye contact with us when we first meet them, it’s a red flag for our brain that makes us subconsciously suspect they are hiding something from us.

 Research shows that eye contact also makes you more persuasive, memorable and likable.
-This is because it increases the activity in the brain in the areas that are responsible for positive social interactions, strengthening people’s willingness to listen to you and their desire to see you again.
+This is because it increases the activity in the areas of the brain responsible for positive social interactions, strengthening people’s willingness to listen to you and their desire to see you again.

 Pro-tip: Make sure the direction of your eye gaze is appropriate for the situation.
-Psychologists have discovered that when we make eye contact with people, our gaze shifts in based on how you feel about the person.
-Most people won’t consciously pick up on how you gaze at them, however it does play a subconscious role in how people feel when you make eye contact.
+Psychologists have discovered that when we make eye contact with people, our gaze shifts based upon how we feel about the person.
+Most people won’t consciously pick up on how you gaze at them.
+However, it does play a subconscious role in how people feel when you make eye contact.

 #3 Give hand hugs

 Determining the appropriate firmness is one of the hardest handshake qualities to gauge.
-To make it easier to grasp, I like to think of handshakes like hand hugs–you want to be firm enough that you squeeze them but not so firm that it causes them to tense up.
-Squeezing too hard can be intimidating and make the other person feel uncomfortable and, likewise, giving a weak handshake where you just offer your limp fingers, makes you seem insecure and like you don’t want to connect with the person you’re meeting on a deeper level.
+To make it easier to grasp, I like to think of handshakes like hand hugs–you want to be firm enough that you squeeze them, but not so firm that it causes them to tense up.
+Squeezing too hard can be intimidating and make the other person feel uncomfortable.
+Likewise, giving a weak handshake, where you just offer your limp fingers, makes you seem insecure and like you don’t want to connect with the person you’re meeting on a deeper level.